-Below are the directors nominated for election at the Annual Meeting to serve a three-year term which will expire at the 2019 Annual Meeting of Shareholders.
-The Board recommends a vote "FOR" each of the directors.
-Each director nominee will be elected by a plurality of votes cast.
+Below are the directors nominated for election at the Annual Meeting to serve a three-year term which will expire at the 2020 Annual Meeting of Shareholders.
+The Board recommends a vote "FOR" each director.
+Each director will be elected by a plurality of votes cast.